Slavery and the United States Founding Fathers: James Madison

-James Madison, like George Washington had been a lifelong hereditary slave owner.
-One of the more wealthy Virginians Madison at one time owned more than 100 slaves but by the time of his death owned 36, none were manumitted in his will.
+James Madison, like George Washington, had been a lifelong hereditary slave owner.
+One of the wealthier Virginians, Madison at one time owned more than 100 slaves but by the time of his death owned 36, with none manumitted in his will.

 Richard Henry Lee

-Richard Henry Lee was a planter and author of the Lee Resolution which called for Independence to be declared.
-Lee owned dozens of slaves by some accounts.
+Richard Henry Lee was a planter and author of the Lee Resolution, which called for Independence to be declared.
+Lee owned dozens of slaves, by some accounts.

 Button Gwinnett

-Button Gwinnett attempted several ventures during his life, one of which was the purchase of St. Catherine's Island, and a large number of slaves to work the land.
-Due to issues with debt, his holdings were eventually repossessed by creditors.
+Button Gwinnett attempted several ventures during his life, one of which was the purchase of St. Catherine's Island and a large number of slaves to work the land.
+Because of debt, his holdings were eventually repossessed by creditors.

 Thomas Jefferson

-Thomas Jefferson like many other Virginia planters was a slave owner, owning dozens of slaves at his mansion Monticello.
+Thomas Jefferson, like many other Virginia planters, was a slave owner, owning dozens of slaves at his mansion Monticello.

 Edward Rutledge

-Edward Rutledge was the youngest out of all the signers of the Declaration of Independence at just 26 years old.
+Edward Rutledge, at 26 years old, was the youngest of the signers of the Declaration of Independence.
 He studied law at university and was a landowner, owning more than 50 slaves.